resource0x/concert0x/doodle-script.md

 Though the goal of the motif is to approach the anchor note of the next bar as a target, the motif does not necessarily ends on this note - it can continue, thus overlapping in time with the next bar.
 In general, motif can be thought of as having 3 parts: approach notes; target note; exit notes.
 Which note of the motif is played on the onset of the next bar is controlled by a caret symbol.

 Very often, exit notes of the motif can be perceived as the beginning of approach sequence for the next target.
 Some people believe this is the essense of our intuition of the melody.

+Different cases of motif layout are illustrated below: approach and exit, approach only, exit only, delayed resolution, overlapping motifs, continuous line.

 ![Motif layout examples](https://dl.dropboxusercontent.com/s/zy1dbpx9diwgz22/motif-cases-fig.jpg?dl=0)